kcris/phenix-challenge/carrefour.dsi/phenix-challenge/readme.md

 A larget test data set was generated with a bash script (gentestdata.sh).
 This is probably still far from the real-world data volume, but provides better testing.
 I have generated about 1GB of csv data: 1200 stores, 10.000 products, 15.000 transactions.
 It took about 10 hours to generate the test data set using the attached bash script.

-Results on an average i7, 64bit machine (using the generated test data):
+Results on an average i7, 64 bit machine (using the generated test data):
 * the in memory repository: execution time about 20 seconds, 190 MB heap used, 1.7 MB stats generated
 * the on disk repository: TODO